MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     1. On the right side pane, select **Download**.

+1. Wait for the download to complete.

 1. Close the Get the agent dialog.

-    The following instruction steps describe the "Create the agent" process.
+    The next series of instruction steps walk you through the "Create the agent" process.

 1. Use Windows File Explorer to create the following folder location for the agent: